CleanroomMC/Website/docs/groovy-script/mods/thebetweenlands/animator.md

 ---
 title: "Animator"
 titleTemplate: "The Betweenlands | CleanroomMC"
-description: "Converts an input item, Life amount from Life Crystals, and Fuel from Sulfur into an output itemstack, summoning an entity, a random item from a loottable, or summoning an entity and outputting an itemstack."
+description: "Converts an input item, Life amount from Life Crystals, and Fuel from Sulfur into an output itemstack, summoning an entity, or a random item from a loottable."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/betweenlands/Animator.java"
 ---